dj1411/TaskTimer/artifacts/test.md

 - on app open running timers should be ticking
 - clicking prev/next day should display data for that day
 - edit timer
-    - start time, end time, break
+    - start time, end time
     - any other day